Design and Technology

-It is useful for students to have access to a computer at home for use with the range of free design software or the Nutrition Program.
+It is useful for students to have access to a computer at home for use with the range of free design software.
 If this is not available students have access to computers in the LRC or in the design and technology block after school.

 Students are given a workbook or folder for each subject area, which contains all the work and resources that they will be covering in that module or subject.
 It is important that students bring this to every lesson.